Zirconium419122/Photon-ray-tracer/README.md

 6. **Advanced Lighting Models:** Implement more sophisticated lighting models, such as physically-based rendering (PBR) and global illumination.

+7. **A Camera System:** Implement a camera system for the movement of the camera through the scene and settings like fov, focal length, and depth of field.

 ### How to Contribute

 If you have ideas for additional features or improvements, feel free to open an issue to discuss or create a pull request to contribute directly.
 Your feedback and contributions are highly appreciated!